-While New York City’s COVID-19 curve has thankfully flattened, the pandemic rages on across the country.
-In Brooklyn, we’ve been able to keep coronavirus at bay by social distancing, wearing PPE (keep those masks on!) and sanitizing our hands like our life depends on it (it does), but another important part of limiting the spread of the virus is being tested.
+As the pandemic rages on in Brooklyn and nationwide, it’s more important than ever to be diligent about getting tested for COVID-19.
+While we can all do our part to keep the virus at bay by social distancing, wearing PPE (keep those masks on!) and sanitizing our hands like our life depends on it (it does), another important part of limiting the spread of the virus is being tested regularly.

-New York City recommends that all New Yorkers get tested, and, when necessary, continue getting tested after potential virus exposure, such as after being around a sick person or in a group setting.
+New York City recommends that all New Yorkers get tested, with or without symptoms.
+When necessary, New Yorkers are also urged to continue getting tested after potential virus exposure, such as after being around a sick person or in a group setting.

 Testing is quick, often free and helps prevent the spread of COVID-19.
 Here’s where to get a test:

 Walk-in at Jonathan Williams Houses (333 Roebling St.)